 10 Facts You Didn't Know About Bryde's Whales

-1. The Bryde’s whale is named after a Norweigan man called Johan Bryde who discovered the species when he helped to set up one of the first whaling stations in South Africa.
+1. The Bryde’s whale is named after a Norwegian man called Johan Bryde who discovered the species when he helped to set up one of the first whaling stations in South Africa.

-4. They can be distinguished from other similar looking whale species thanks to the 3 long ridges on the top of their heads which is unique to only the Bryde’s whale.
+4. We can tell Bryde’s whales apart from other similar looking whale species thanks to the three long ridges on the top of their heads, which is unique to only the Bryde’s whale.

-6. Bryde’s whales are also thought to be one of the only species of whale that do not migrate long distances.
+6. Researchers believe Bryde’s whales are one of only a few species of whale that do not migrate long distances.

-7. The Hauraki Gulf Marine Park has been shown to be an important area for mother and calf Bryde’s whales.
+7. Research shows the Hauraki Gulf Marine Park is an important area for mother and calf Bryde’s whales.

-9. Bryde’s whales are able to feed on 3 different types of food – fish, krill and plankton!
+9. Bryde’s whales are able to feed on three different types of food – fish, krill and plankton.
 In the Hauraki Gulf, when they are feeding on fish they are usually seen feeding alongside common dolphins and various seabirds.
-If they are feeding on krill or plankton, the Bryde’s whales are usually seen along with different species of shearwater and petrel feeding on the same food.
+If they are feeding on krill or plankton, we usually find Bryde’s whales along with different species of shearwater and petrel feeding on the same food.

 10. They are very shallow divers, spending the majority of their time in the top 10 metres of the water column.
-When they go for a ‘long dive’ this usually only lasts up to 5 minutes before resurfacing - great for whale watching!
+When they go for a ‘long dive’ this usually only lasts up to five minutes before they resurface.
+This is great for whale watching!

 You can listen to Dr Rochelle Constantine from Auckland University talking about Bryde’s whales and the latest research we have been helping out with in a short radio interview here.